Unintentional Period Piece

-- "Headline News", from 1994, arguably takes this trope Up to Eleven.
-Like "I Lost on Jeopardy", this was based on a year-old song ("Mmm Mmm Mmm Mmm" by Crash Test Dummies).
-Here, Weird Al riffed on it by using three then-current tabloid news stories (in song order): Singapore caning American delinquent Michael Fay, the attack on figure skater Nancy Kerrigan by associates of her rival Tonya Harding, and Lorena Bobbitt severing her husband's... member with a knife.
+- "Headline News", from 1994, arguably and intentionally takes this trope Up to Eleven.
+Like "I Lost on Jeopardy", this was based on a year-old song ("Mmm Mmm Mmm Mmm" by Crash Test Dummies), but here, Al replaced the three bizarre stories of the original with three (arguably equally-bizarre) tabloid news stories that were prominent that year.
+In song order: Singapore caning American delinquent Michael Fay, the attack on figure skater Nancy Kerrigan by associates of her rival Tonya Harding, and Lorena Bobbitt severing her husband's... weiner with a knife.

 - Also true of other parody artists.
 For instance, Cledus T. Judd's first few albums usually parodied country songs from the past two years, sometimes going back even further (his first album in 1995 had spoofs of "Hotel California" and "We Are the World", while his second parodied "Jackson" and "The Devil Went Down to Georgia").
 By 1999, his turnaround was a bit quicker, to the point that his fourth album spoofed "Livin' la Vida Loca" only five months after that song's release.
 Later albums zig-zagged this, with some parodies ranging from only a few months after the original's release to two or three years.
 But probably his quickest examples came on 2012's Parodyziac!!, where Little Big Town's "Pontoon" was parodied less than two months after it hit #1, and Eric Church's "Creepin'" was parodied while it was still on the charts.